by Michael Satterfield - 02/22/2019

-I was recently invited out by Pirelli Tires and McLaren to spend a weekend in the new 600LT Spider bombing around Arizona and track testing out at Arizona Motorsports Park.
+Pirelli Tires and McLaren recently invited me to spend a weekend in the new 600LT Spider bombing around Arizona and track testing at Arizona Motorsports Park.
 I arrived at the Four Seasons in Scottsdale and enjoyed dinner with the Pirelli and McLaren team.
-We were also driving the new McLaren 720S Spider, but I can' tell you about that car just yet.
+We were also driving the new McLaren 720S Spider, but I can't tell you about that car yet.

 But while it wins my praise for functionality, it is a bit on the bland side for a car that comes in Lime Green, Mayan Orange, and Curacao Blue.
-The only interior color option is Black, Black with Orange Alcantara, or Black with Carmine Red inserts which don't even really match the Vermillion Red exterior color that is offered.
-Based on the McLaren configurator you have more optional colors for the seat belts than the seats.
-With the LT Super-Lightweight CF Seat option, you can get Black or Orange, the latter being the only dramatic interior option available, just don't order the orange seats with yellow seatbelts on a Lime Green car, please.
+The only interior color options are Black, Black with Orange Alcantara, or Black with Carmine Red inserts, which don't even really match the Vermillion Red exterior color that is offered.
+Based on the McLaren configurator, you have more optional colors for the seat belts than the seats.
+With the LT Super-Lightweight CF Seat option, you can get Black or Orange, the latter being the only dramatic interior option available.
+Just don't order the orange seats with yellow seatbelts on a Lime Green car, please.

-You can play with the configurator here if you want to build your own.
+You can play with the configurator here to build your own.

 Lifting the nose, pulling the paddle into first gear, and rolling out of the Four Seasons parking lot, the 600LT Spider in comfort mode is as easy to drive as a Honda Civic, which is surprising considering it is essentially a street-legal track car.
 But comfort mode is for the weak and we quickly switched over to track-mode to see what the Spider could do as we carved some canyons in the foothills above Scottsdale.